Cancun Is a Perfect Recipe for Distinctive Dining

 The Menu Is a Hit Parade

-Tempo by Martin Berasategui offers an a la carte menu and a six-course tasting dinner with wine pairings.
+Tempo by Martin Berasategui offers an a la carte menu and a nine-course tasting dinner with wine pairings.
 How much dazzle can you take?
-Menu highlights:
+Past menu highlights includes:

 • Unforgettable desserts.
 Tempo's colorful, flavorful Mexican chocolate brownie with citrus marmalade, yogurt sauce, and tangerine sorbet is a primal indulgence